OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Secret.md

-- This Logseq graph uses a custom
+- This Logseq graph uses a custom secret management service designed by [[@Oli Eugenio]].
+- Next to every #secret tag will have an external link to the secrets manager